Courses

 Broader Meaning of Democracy

-2. If they could make the right decision, citizens would not have a greater amount of time, the skill to play a role in all the decisions.
+2. If they could make the right decision, citizens would not have a greater amount of time, and the skill to play a role in all the decisions.

 Democracy in India

-• Democratic principles by which the Indian government functions are: sovereign, socialist, secular, democratic and republic.
+• Democratic principles by which the Indian government functions are: sovereign, socialist, secular, democratic, and republic.

 • Elections are held after every 5 years.